Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Theoretical Justification

 \subsection{Expressiveness Analysis}

-In this subsection, we show that a $d$-hop unique coloring provides the same expressive power as global unique identifiers (Theorem~\ref{thm:d-hop}).

-Our proof leverages the equivalence between $d$-layer GNNs and $d$-round distributed algorithms~\citep{loukas2020graph,sato2019approximation}.
+We show that a $d$-hop unique coloring provides the same expressive power as global unique identifiers (Theorem~\ref{thm:d-hop}).
+Our proof leverages the equivalence between $d$-layer GNNs and $d$-round distributed algorithms, see e.g., ~\citep{loukas2020graph,sato2019approximation}.
+We extend this equivalence to the setting of colored GNNs in Lemma~\ref{prop:gnn=lui}.
 Specifically, in the standard distributed computing model, the network is represented by a graph $G=(V,E)$, where (i) each node corresponds to a processor and (ii) each edge $(u,v)\in E$ corresponds to a bidirectional communication channel.
 The computation proceeds in synchronous rounds: in each round, all processors execute a message-passing procedure to exchange information with their neighbors, followed by an identical local computation.
-Unless otherwise stated, we consider \emph{anonymous} distributed algorithms, where nodes do not have identifiers. \begin{propsition} A $d$-layer $\colorgnn$, a $d$-layer $\colorlui$, and a $d$-round distributed algorithm equipped with the same coloring are equivalent in expressive power. \end{propsition} \begin{proof} Fix a coloring $\chi$.
-On the one hand, both $\colorgnn$ and $\colorlui$ with $C$ can be simulated by a $d$-round distributed algorithm with the same coloring: one layer corresponds to one round, and the coloring $C$ is provided as auxiliary input.
+Unless otherwise stated, we consider \emph{anonymous} distributed algorithms, where nodes do not have identifiers. \begin{lemma} A $d$-layer $\colorgnn$, a $d$-layer $\colorlui$, and a $d$-round distributed algorithm equipped with the same coloring are equivalent in expressive power. \end{lemma}